SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 is a little shaky:
 - the Israeli data is full of confounders like age (and Simpson paradox effects),
-- the Pfizer doses were only 3 weeks apart which may not have been enough (though it got people vaccinated faster, so there's that trade-off),
+- the Pfizer doses were only 3 weeks apart which may not have been enough (though it got people vaccinated faster, so there's _that_ trade-off),
 - the efficacy vs severe disease or hospitalization or death is still like 90%,
-- while boosters boost antibodies but those aren't the only measure of immune competence, &hellip; and so on.
+- while boosters boost antibodies but those aren't the only measure of immune competence,

+&hellip; and so on.
 So boosters make sense for those most at risk: elderly, health care workers, and other high-risk situations (details to be worked out at the CDC's ACIP meeting).

 Where we differ is mandates.

-He skews more libertarian and wants to try longer to persuade the vaccine defiant.
-I think we've done that for almost a year now, and have totally lost patience with them and favor mandates.
-My attitude is hey, if guys like Zubin here can make persuasion _work_ at a scale to make a dent in the unvaccinated population, then great, he should do that.
-But the empirical result is the vaccine defiant just shrug it off, spit another conspiracy theory at you, and hork down some horse paste.
-Time to try something more forceful.
+He skews more libertarian and wants to try more to persuade the vaccine defiant.
+I think we've done that for almost a year now; I've totally lost patience with them and favor mandates.
+My attitude is hey, if guys like Zubin here can make persuasion _work_ at a scale to make a dent in the unvaccinated population, then great, they should do that.
+But the empirical result is that it hasn't worked: the vaccine defiant just shrug it off, spit another conspiracy theory at you, and hork down some horse paste.
+Time to try something more effective.

 Perhaps Zubin is a nicer man than me.
 I just want us all to be vaccinated, except for rare medical exceptions where that's not possible.